What Is Inflation? Here’s What You Need to Know

 While moderate inflation is a sign of a healthy, growing economy, high and low inflation can have adverse effects.
 High inflation, particularly hyperinflation, can be disastrous.
 It can erode savings, increase the cost of living rapidly, and create economic instability.
 High inflation levels can be good for borrowers because borrowers must pay a fixed principal amount back (plus interest) while the dollars erode in value to the lender.
 This could be beneficial if you have credit cards, personal loansmortgages, and other loans.

-Need more ideas?
-Learn More -> 26 Ways to Beat Inflation
+Read More: 26 Ways to Beat Inflation

-What is Deflation?
+What Is Deflation?

 Conversely, low inflation or deflation (falling prices of goods and services) might seem beneficial but can have negative implications.
 Deflation often leads to reduced consumer spending.
 If people expect prices to fall further, they delay purchases, leading to reduced economic activity, layoffs, and a slower economy.
 Deflation increases the purchasing power of dollars and thus helps lenders who are being paid back a fixed amount of principal and interest.
-If you own bonds or certificates of deposits, this scenario can be beneficial to your portfolio.
+If you own bonds or certificates of deposits, this scenario can benefit your portfolio.

-What is a Good Inflation Number?
+What Is a Good Inflation Number?

-Economists and central banks aim for stable inflation, typically around 2%, which is believed to be conducive to a healthy economy [3].
+Economists and central banks aim for stable inflation, typically around 2%, which is believed to be conducive to a healthy economy.[3]
 This level encourages spending and investment but is not high enough to significantly erode purchasing power.
 As a consumer, you want to be able to predict inflation because it allows you to model the return on investments in stocks, bonds, mutual funds, ETFs, target date funds, and more.

 Learn More